Tax-Efficient Investing: What It Means and Why It Matters

 How Does Tax-Efficient Investing Fit Into a Broader Financial Plan?

-Tax-efficient investing works best when it is integrated with the rest of your financial plan: how much you save, how much you spend, and what you want your money to do long-term.
+Tax-efficient investing works best when it is integrated with the rest of your tax planning and overall financial strategy: how much you save, how much you spend, and what you want your money to do long-term.
 Three areas connect most directly.

 How Do Retirement Contributions Reduce Taxes?